Rutgers Law School Ranking

 Both law schools use modern distance-learning technology to offer classes to students at both locations.
 The Camden campus is across the river from Philadelphia, while the Newark campus is 90 miles north, outside of New York City.

 The university is considered among the best, one of the oldest, and is America’s highest-ranked.
 The university was founded in 1766 and has churned out some notable professionals, including U.S. Supreme Court Justice Ruth Bader Ginsburg.
-She taught at the school between 1963 to 1972.
+She taught at the school from 1963 to 1972.

 Another reason Rutgers Law School’s ranking is good is that the law school has a clinical program where the students gain hands-on training with live clients dealing with issues such as child advocacy and tax laws.
 It also offers criminal law, constitutional law, civil rights, corporate transactions, and international law programs.
-Intellectual property as well as new certificate programs in business law and criminal law.
+Intellectual property, as well as new certificate programs in business law and criminal law.

 Rutgers Law School is a leader in clinical education, offering over 16 clinics across its two campuses where students handle real cases under the supervision of full-time faculty.
-Students in the clinical education programs learn many skills as they work with clients on many issues including international human rights, constitutional rights, domestic violence, and many others.
+Students in the clinical education programs learn many skills as they work with clients on many issues, including international human rights, constitutional rights, domestic violence, and many others.

 Grants